BC Place: Soccer

 Several incarnations of the Whitecaps have played at BC Place.
 The original Vancouver Whitecaps of the North American Soccer League (NASL) played at the stadium from 1983 to 1984, when the team folded.
 The team hosted the first sporting event at BC Place, a regular season match against the Seattle Sounders on June 20, 1983, which drew 60,342 spectators.
 Soccer Bowl '83 was also held at BC Place, where the Tulsa Roughnecks defeated the Toronto Blizzard 2–0 in front of 53,326 spectators.

 The stadium was also used for exhibition matches as well as Canada national team fixtures during the 1980s and 1990s.
 The second incarnation of the Whitecaps, initially named the Vancouver 86ers, played exhibition matches at BC Place in 1991 and 1992 before returning for regular season games in 1995 during renovations to Swangard Stadium.
 On November 7, 2007, the Whitecaps hosted the LA Galaxy for an exhibition match that drew 48,172 spectators—mainly attracted by the appearance of David Beckham.

 On August 21, 2021, the Whitecaps played their first home game at BC Place since the COVID-19 pandemic after being forced to stay in the United States for the 2020 season and the first half of the 2021 season.
 They won 2–1 against Los Angeles FC.

 After the Whitecaps joined MLS and moved into the renovated BC Place, the team only sold seats in the lower bowl.
 They drew a record of 27,683 spectators for a regular season match against Seattle Sounders FC in 2018 without opening the upper bowl.
 The restriction was lifted for a 2023 playoff match against Los Angeles FC on November 5, 2023; the match had 30,204 spectators.
 The team set their new MLS attendance record on May 25, 2024, with 51,035 spectators during a regular season match against Inter Miami CF who had signed star player Lionel Messi the year prior.
 The team later broke their MLS-era record for attendance with 53,837 spectators at their 2025 CONCACAF Champions Cup semifinal match against Miami on April 24, 2025.
+On November 22, 2025, the team set their highest ever MLS attendance record with 53,957 fans during the 2025 MLS Cup playoffs Western Conference semifinals against Los Angeles FC.

 On April 16, 2025, BC Place hosted the opening match for the Northern Super League, Canada's top women's soccer league between the hometown Vancouver Rise FC and Calgary Wild FC.
 The Rise won 1–0 in front of 14,018 spectators with the first goal scored by Quinn.